 The Anomaly games are a really good time – even the preview build of Anomaly 2 we got to take a look at a few weeks ago was already excellent.
 Now the game has been fully optimized for Android and it's in the Play Store for your alien-blasting pleasure.

 Anomaly 2 has the same reverse tower defense gameplay as the first two games, but now you've got some cool new vehicles that can transform.
+Each mode has its advantages, so it's up to you to make sure you choose the right tool for the job.
+There are still all those power ups to manage and the deep tactical control that made the first two games great.

 The original Anomaly Warzone and follow-up Anomaly Korea were undeniably two of the best titles to come out on Android in the last few years.
 These games take the tower defense genre and turn it on its head by putting you in the control of the creeps.
 Under constant attack by defense towers, you have to repair, upgrade, and manage your units to reach the goal.
+It's much the same idea in the upcoming Anomaly 2, but you've got new units and some new gameplay mechanics to figure out.
+I've had a chance to play a preview build of Anomaly 2 recently, so let's take a quick tour.